Our Cities Need Proportional Representation

 Not we, but the Local parties — and there may be one in your city or county already — are happy to get your help.

 Take the Tour to discover what LocalParty.Org

-has to offer, or find out by clicking the Engine button how our district system of winner-takes-all diminishes the
+has to offer, or find out by clicking the Engine button how our district system of winner-take-all diminishes the

 voters' importance in the outcome.
 We are a democracy, but our color